yuxqiu/UCL-Programming-Tutor-2022/weeks/week11/note.md

    3. Prototype
    4. `this`

-6. Array, Closure and Namespaces
+6. Array, Closure, and Namespaces
    1. Array
    2. Closures
    3. IIFE